evagabriela/WDI/resources/templates/lessons/template-lesson.md

 > #### *Guiding Questions When Using This Template*
 >
 > - [ ] Are the learning objectives measurable?
->   - [ ] Are there between 2-5 learning objectives?*
+>   - [ ] Are there at least two objectives? ( All learning objectives should be pulled from the [Front End Standards](https://docs.google.com/document/d/1vNhHrlLgoaClM2J3IIcNNgs74fss1Wg-iaWu-lQYfxo/edit) doc.
+If you would like to add or remove any Learning Objectives, please contact amy.almeida@ga.co)
->   - [ ] Are the learning objectives specific enough?
+>   - [ ] Does the lesson address all the learning objectives?
->   - [ ] Do these learning objectives help students work toward the unit project?
 >
->
-> - [ ] How will this lesson culminate? (final activity + conclusion; should be 15-25 mins)
->
->
 > - [ ] Are activities spaced out with enough time for each?
 >   - [ ] Did you include knowledge "Checks" or activities at the end of every component to test comprehension?
->   - [ ] If reusing an existing resource, is there enough content for a given length of time?
+>   - [ ] Is there an even distribution of intructor-led and active learning portions?
 >
 >
 > - [ ] Did you provide guidance for both students & instructors?
 >   - [ ] What will instructors have to do to prepare for this lesson?
 >   - [ ] What will students have to do to prepare for this lesson?
->   - [ ] What should students do to review or prepare for the next lesson?
+>   - [ ] What additional resources do you provide for students who are "hungry for more," or need additional practice?
 >
 > #### *How to Use This Template*
 > * Static Components: Reserve roughly 5 min for Opening, 5 unscheduled "buffer" mins for overrun, & at least 5 min for Conclusion (end of lesson review).